observIQ/bindplane-agent/processor/marshalprocessor/README.md

 # Marshal Processor

-This processor is used to marshal parsed logs into JSON, XML, or KV format.
+This processor is used to marshal parsed logs into JSON or KV format.

 This processor is intended to be wrapped into the Marshal processor in Bindplane.